canonical/discourse-k8s-operator/docs/how-to/configure-s3.md

 To enable S3 to perform backups, you'll need to specify also `s3_backup_bucket`.

-It is also possible to configure the S3 bucket to act as a content delivery network (CDN) serving the static content directly from the bucket, for that, set `s3_cdn_url`.
+It is also possible to configure the S3 bucket to act as a content delivery network (CDN) serving the static content directly from the bucket; for that, set `s3_cdn_url`.
 If you wish to modify the CORS set up, you can do so by changing `s3_install_cors_rule`.

 For more details on the configuration options and their default values see the [configuration reference](https://charmhub.io/discourse-k8s/configure).